Coalescing filters are critical in any gas application where entrained liquid would cause damage or make a process less efficient.

 Some companies think they can save money on coalescing filter cartridges by relying on scrubber filters alone.
 But this is a false economy.

-Not using coalescing filters will leave your compressors and turbines vulnerable to damage.
-It will greatly increase the risk of having to shut them down for repairs, causing downtime which can cost your business hundreds of thousands in lost sales.
+Coalescing filters can save you time and money.
+Not using them leaves your compressors and turbines vulnerable to damage.
+It greatly increases the risk of having to shut them down for repairs, causing downtime which can cost your business hundreds of thousands in lost sales.

 So, don't be tempted to cut corners on coalescing filters.
 They play an essential role in protecting not only your compressors but also your process and profits.